hzhulkko/farmdata/README.md

 * Docker and Docker Compose
 * (Optional) PostgreSQL

+## Technologies

+I chose to build this application on Spring Boot which is a well documented framework with lots of helpful features for web development.
+The application uses Opencsv for CSV parsing and validation.

+Data is stored in PostgreSQL which is a general purpose database and can easily handle the small datasets of this demo project.
+I'm using Spring Data JPA for data access because it provides all basic CRUD methods and queries.

 ## Example data

 CSV files with example data are located in src/main/resources/data directory.